When Your Eye Feels Heavy: Recognizing Symptoms and Seeking Relief

 Moreover, sleep deprivation can result in eye spasms and twitching, adding a distracting and potentially dangerous element, especially when operating vehicles or machinery.

-Allergies And Their Impact on Your Eyes
+Allergies and Their Impact on Your Eyes

 When allergies strike, they can transform our eyes into swollen strongholds, fatigued from the relentless attack of histamines.
 The inflammation triggered by allergic reactions can lead to a range of uncomfortable sensations, from itchiness and redness to a heavy feeling that seems to pull the eyelids down.